apache/cordova-coho/docs/plugins-release-process.md

 ## Get Buy-in

  1. Email the dev mailing-list and see if anyone has reason to postpone the release.
+   * Subject should be "[DISCUSS] Plugins release
    * If so, agree upon a branching date / time.

 ## Create JIRA issues

  * Create a JIRA issue to track the status of the release.
    * Make it of type "Task"
-   * Title should be "Plugins Release _Feb 2, 2014_"
+   * Subject should be "Plugins Release _Feb 2, 2014_" (Use the current date, not the expected release date)
    * Description should be: "Following steps at https://github.com/apache/cordova-coho/blob/master/docs/plugins-release-process.md"
+   * Assignee should be the Release Manager
  * Comments should be added to this bug after each top-level step below is taken
- * Set a variable for use later on:
+ * Set an environment variable in your terminal for use later on:

     JIRA="CB-????" # Set this to the release bug.